opencybersecurityalliance/documentation/Architecture Documents/UseCases.md

 That night the vulnerability scan team adds the new server to their regular rotation of systems that the vulnerability scanning tool checks each night.

-# Use Case 4: Threat Intelligence Enrichment

-Bob receives an email that contains a link to a domain hosting malicious content.
-Thankfully this domain has already been flagged by ThreatStrike, a threat intelligence provider that Bob's company subscribes to.
-The Threat Intel Platform employed by the Security team looks for changes in the content published by ThreatStrike every hour and has already made note of the malicious domain and instructed the on premise web proxy and DNS server to block any attempts to contact or resolve the domain.
-The filter running on Bob's email server also maintains a list of blocked domains, IP addresses, and URLs and after identifying the embedded link in the email and quarantines the email (making sure it never reaches Bob's inbox) and logs the event.

-The SIEM utilized by the security team receives the event sent by the email filter, and notes that the domain involved is not only marked as malicious, but the Threat Intel Platform has notated that the domain is used by a malicious threat actor that specializes in targeted and persistent attacks.
-This domain is effectively on a watchlist that raises the significance of any event it is involved in.
-Dave (the defender), who works in the SOC is assigned a ticket by the SIEM to investigate the event and see if there are any additional actions the Security team should take.

-Dave starts by logging into the SIEM and reviewing the log entry for the email filter.
-From there he is able to link to the email filter and pull up the quarantined email Bob received.
-Through the SIEM he requests all available information on the flagged domain, which sends a request to the TIP.
-The TIP makes requests via external API from multiple intelligence and tool vendors, gathering information on when the domain was registered, the threat actor associated with the domain by ThreatStrike, and a report on that actor's activities from another provider.
-A summary of that information is visible in the SIEM, but Dave decides to read the full report via a link to the TIP.